apache/spark/docs/structured-streaming-programming-guide.md

 new rows added to the Result Table since the last trigger will be outputted to the sink.
 This is supported for only those queries where rows added to the Result Table is never going to change.
-Hence, this mode guarantees that each row will be outputted only once (assuming fault-tolerant sink).
+Hence, this mode guarantees that each row will be output only once (assuming fault-tolerant sink).
 For example, queries with only `select`, `where`, `map`, `flatMap`, `filter`, `join`, etc. will support Append mode.